 Any shiny Com Mons, e.g. shiny Rattatas and shiny Pidgeys.

 Supposedly, Farfetch'd was a deliberate invocation of this trope.
 In Red and Blue it could only be gotten by trading a more-useful Spearow, and while fine at lower levels, it wasn't an especially useful Pokemon once it leveled up more.
 It's a reference and parallel to a Japanese phrase "a duck comes bearing spring onions."
-Or a different interpretation which basically translates into "somebody who is easy to take advantage of"- much like how a more useful mon had to be traded for it in the first generation.
+Or a different interpretation which basically translates into "there's a sucker born every minute"- much like how a more useful mon had to be traded for it in the first generation.

 Played completely straight with Bonsly, which provides only one extra move to its evolution; Fake Tearsnote Lowers the Special Defense stat of the opponent two stages.
 Sudowoodo has one of the lowest base stats in Special Attack of any evolved Pokémon, and in the generation of Bonsly's introduction has access to a whopping FOUR moves that are based on the special attack stat.